eric-venti-seeds/Eyes_Direction_Lora_Control/README.md

-# Eyes Control Lora node for ComfyUI
+# Eyes Direction Lora Control node for ComfyUI
 Widget to tell Flux 2 Klein where the eyes must look at.
 To be used with Eyes_Direction_Lora for Flux2Klein

 ## Install